-Our Grilled Jerk Tofu with Cucumber Salad is a stunning summertime dish that will impress all manner of eaters.
+This salad is a stunning summertime dish that will impress every eater.
 If you’re used to cooking with tofu, you know that it soaks up flavor like a sponge does water.
 In this case, the flavor comes from our version of the traditional Jamaican marinade, chock full of allspice, ginger, garlic, nutmeg and hot peppers.

 Whereas meat marinades are usually tossed away, this one gets reincarnated into a vinaigrette for the simple, perfectly crunchy cucumber salad.
 Protein-rich and a treat for the taste buds, this dish will leave your family and guests satisfied and smiling.